UNHOLY AWAKENING – THE RAVENSGATE CHRONICLES

 I hung my jacket on a hook on the wall in the foyer.

 “How’s the private security business?”
 Sandy asked.

 “It’s good.
 Black Wolf Security is growing.
-We just moved headquarters on the riverfront downtown.”
+We just moved headquarters downtown.”

 “I’ve always worried about you doing that kind of work, Cole.
 Be careful,” Sandy said as she led me into the large main hall.
 Bulky gold frames surrounded paintings that adorned the light beige walls.